skranz/RTutor/vignettes/An RTutor Problem Set as Bachelor or Master Thesis.md

 So this is not the easiest way for writing a thesis, but from those students who have already mastered this challenge, I got a lot of positive feedback: You learn a lot, and it can be quite fun and rewarding to create and share a nice RTutor problem set.

-## 1. Find an interesting economic article
+## Step 1: Find an interesting economic article

 First you need to find an interesting article for which the data (and ideally also the original code) is accessible.